-Every art student at Marywood has access to superb facilities in our two art buildings, from computer labs and Darkrooms to drawing, painting, printmaking, metal, wood, and sculpture studios and weaving looms.
+Every art student at Marywood has access to superb facilities in our dedicated art building, from graphic design, illustration, and animation computer labs and darkrooms to drawing, painting, printmaking, metal, wood, and sculpture studios and weaving looms.
 Facilities are available to art students 24 hours a day, seven days a week.
-Marywood is also home to three galleries on campus featuring regional and national artists, faculty, and students.
+Marywood is also home to four galleries on campus featuring regional and national artists, faculty, and students.

 Insalaco Center for Studio Arts

-The Insalaco Center for Studio Art features drawing and painting studios showcasing naturally-lit rooms with beautiful views of the campus.
-There are studios and equipment for woodworking, fiber arts, jewelry-making, ceramics, sculpture, photography, printmaking, a Mac lab, and private and semi-private studios for upper level BFA, MA and MFA students.
+The Insalaco Center for Studio Art features drawing and painting studios showcasing naturally lit rooms with beautiful views of the campus.
+There are studios and equipment for woodworking, fiber arts, jewelry-making, ceramics, sculpture, photography, printmaking, multipurpose classroom spaces with printers and production areas, and private and semi-private studios for upper-level BA, BFA, MA, and MFA students.

 LEARN MORE